VimalMehta-ui/Maven-Analytics-Dashboard/README.md

 - Interactive & Visual: Built using tools like Excel, Power BI, Tableau, and Python, they emphasize storytelling through clean, interactive visuals.

 <img align="center" alt="dashboard"  src= "https://github.com/VimalMehta-ui/Maven-Analytics-Dashboard/blob/main/Screenshot%202025-07-28%20131510.png?raw=true">

+🛠️ What You Learn by Building One
+- How to define KPIs and metrics that matter
+- How to clean and model data for visualization
+- How to design layouts that are intuitive and user-friendly
+- How to communicate insights clearly and persuasively